 Imagine for a moment a film full of Oscar-winning actors you love, written by a Pulitzer prize winner whose work you adore, directed by a director with a solid track record, and that pays homage to some of the great mystery stories of all time.
 Now imagine that it isn’t very good.Continue reading “Review: ‘The Woman in the Window’ pays homage to many other films you should probably watch instead”

 Todd Haynes movies, love ’em or … not?
 Wait, does anyone not love Todd Haynes movies?
-Anyway, the point is that the man is a consummate visual storyteller, and in that regard Wonderstruck might be his magnum opus.
-There two main stories, one set in the 1970s and another in the 1920s, each with a child protagonist and each moving in their own ways.
-If you’re thinking that they might be connected, yes, of course they are both to each other and a third story told later in the film.
+Anyway, the point is that the man is a consummate visual storyteller, and in that regard, Wonderstruck might be his magnum opus.
+There are two main stories, one set in the 1970s and another in the 1920s, each with a child protagonist and each moving in their own ways.
+If you think that they might be connected, yes, of course, they are both to each other, and a third story told later in the film.